idrisr/notes/python.md

 Python topics

 ## Decorators
+todo - deep dive into this and really grok decorators

 A function returning another function, usually applied as a function transformation using the `@wrapper` syntax.
 Common examples for decorators are `classmethod()` and `staticmethod()`.

 The decorator syntax is merely syntactic sugar, the following two function definitions are semantically equivalent: